-We can now put together both the time series evidence from sections 3.3 and 3.4 with the cross sectional evidence from Figure 13 above in a regression framework.
-Here we include fixed effects at the firm level and either a time trend or quarter dummies λ_t .
+We can now put together both the time series evidence from sections 3.3 and 3.4 with the cross-sectional evidence from Figure 13 above in a regression framework.
+Here we include fixed effects at the firm level and either a time trend or quarter dummies.

 Two additional key variables we include are the market-level and firm-level measures of investor indexing behavior.
 For the market-level variable, in each quarter we compute our L_2 (cosine similarity) measure between each investor's portfolio and the "market portfolio" and then take an AUM weighted average as we do in Section 3.4 and Figure 10.
-We also construct a firm-level measure of how "indexed" a particular firms investors are by taking a weighted average of the same L_2 measure but using β{fs} (the shares of firm f owned by investor s) as the weights.
+We also construct a firm-level measure of how "indexed" a particular firm's investors are by taking a weighted average of the same L_2 measure but using β{fs} (the shares of firm f owned by investor s) as the weights.
 Finally, we also consider the number of (self-reported) Compustat business segments and dummies for being a diversified or highly diversified firm following the definition of Lang and Stulz (1994).

 In Table 3 we present these results in regression form.
-Results are consistent with Figures 1 and 13: robustly positive with the time trend for κ weights, but in both cases positively and robustly correlated with both market cap and retail share.
-There is substantially less heterogeneity across sectors - differences are small (less than 0.02) and not strongly significant.
+Results are consistent with Figures 1 and 13; κ is robustly positively correlated with the time trend, market cap, and retail share.
+In Appendix C we replace the firm fixed effects with SIC division fixed effects.
+There is little heterogeneity across sectors - differences are small (less than 0.02) and not strongly significant.